IMF says no changes are needed to UK economic policy

 But the IMF's analysis is unlikely to end calls for alternative economic plans.

 "It's probably not surprising that you're getting a lot of nervousness about what the UK government is doing, which is still unique in an international context," Aidan Manktelow from the Economist Intelligence Unit told the BBC.

-"I think the government's going to have to live with nervousness over its approach and calls for a more growth-supporting strategy for some time now."'On the mend'
+"I think the government's going to have to live with nervousness over its approach and calls for a more growth-supporting strategy for some time now."

 The IMF said that continuing low interest rates from the Bank of England would help companies and individuals pay off their debts as well as boosting investment and exports.